lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 People who chose not to join Unity is called the Lonely People, or loners.
 Living in a small village with broken houses, a lot of them have different body abilities, and they don't want to be assimilated.
 A loner doesn't have a job, because Unity is so productive that they take care of all the work in the society.
 The Lonely People can only undertake some "unimportant works" like basic crafts thing or doing art, (sadly true).
 Even for art, The Lonely People couldn't produce anything that Unity needs, because Unity can use AI to generate and consume art immediately.
 Money became meaningless to the Lonely People, because they accept monthly economic payment from Unity.
 In another word, The Lonely People are raised by Unity.

-Lulu is a loner without her two arms.
+Lulu is a loner without her two hands.
 Her job is mosquito net maker, for fun, as mosquito nets are mass produced by Unity mostly.
 She took me to her house, in which there is a big computer.
 She is computer scientist, (in real life she is also having a test for a computer science graduate school) and I was surprised that although she holds a really distain attitude towards Unity, she was actually one of the developer of Unity, but left the project because Unity derails her expectations.
 She want to use machine to overcome her disability, but doesn't want it to control her mind.

 - [ ] 加入lulu真实故事中的就职经验

 When we were walking around the village, we a drama happening between another a mom and her child who joined Unity.
 The mom's name is Maria, and her sun Dog Egg (literal translation of “狗蛋", an inelegant name that people in the Chinese rural area gave to their children) joined Unity as soon as he turned 18.
 Maria is upset about that, however, because she thinks Dog Egg's personality is being erased by Unity.
 In one occasion, Maria caught the Unity who used to be Dog Egg, and forced him to turn back into a loner.
 They had a big argument.
 In the end, Maria gave in because she didn't want to erase her child's mind just like what Unity does.
 Dog Egg turned back to Unity, and Maria killed herself in despair.
 Being a childhood friend of Dog Egg, Lulu is outraged.
 We went to Unity and saw Dog Egg again, but obviously he is no longer himself, nor was he feeling sorry for his mother.
 To Lulu, Unity doesn't have humanity anymore.

-In the end, Unity provided me access to the outer world.
-It turns out the Unity is connected to the Unity Engine, which is what made the VRChat platform possible.
-The whole film also ends there -- with me in the software space, looking back at each world that I've went to.

 Lulu is probably the most interesting and the most imaginative one.
 When she first approach me she said she likes Robert J. Sawyer and Xi He, and I knew she is a hard-core sci-fi fan.
 Her natural voice is a little stuttered and slow, but that also gave her voice a weird sense of tension, which works really well in storytelling.
 Her burst of energy and fast improvisational skills makes her story stands out quite differently among all the worlds.